fsprojekti/shr-mfg-platform/README.md

 ## Carrier control app

 * Arduino application for DFRobot micro:Maqueen Plus controlled by Mbits ESP32 microcontroller
-* manages the movement of the robot car
+* it manages the movement of the robot car
 * movements depend on a pre-defined grid
 * each move is defined by a start (source) and end (target) location
 * the car always drives in anti-clockwise direction